thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/sendfrom.md

 {% itemplate ntpd1 %}
 - n: "Amount"
-  t: "number (bitcoins)"
+  t: "number (dash)"
   p: "Required<br>(exactly 1)"
-  d: "The amount to spend in bitcoins.
-Bitcoin Core will ensure the account has sufficient bitcoins to pay this amount (but the transaction fee paid is not included in the calculation, so an account can spend a total of its balance plus the transaction fee)"
+  d: "The amount to spend in dash.
+Dash Core will ensure the account has sufficient dash to pay this amount (but the transaction fee paid is not included in the calculation, so an account can spend a total of its balance plus the transaction fee)"

 {% enditemplate %}